tartansandal/tartansandal.github.io/_drafts/vim-remark.md

     - false
 ```

-> What about the rest of the rules?
+What about the rest of the rules?

-Getting headings and sections wrong is going to upset my composition and fixing
+Getting headings and sections wrong while I'm writing is going to upset my
-them could require significant rework, so I like to keep these under control at
+composition, and fixing them could require significant rework, so I like to keep
-by adding the following rules:
+these under control at by adding the following rules:

 ```yaml
   - remark-lint-first-heading-level